 Is a t-shirt that contains 50% cotton and 50% polyester fibers.

 Is a t-shirt that contains 3 different fibers, often in a blend of 50% polyester, 35% cotton, and 15% rayon.

-This type of t-shirt generally has colored “rings” as the neck and arm cuff openings.
+Ringer tees have colored “rings” as the neck and arm cuff openings.
+The arms are typically fitted as well, with smaller openings.
 A white-based t-shirt for example might have a red collar and arm seams.

 Jersey / Raglan

 This type of t-shirt commonly has different color arms that are 3/4 in length and might also have a non-linear lower hem.
-They were inspired by shirts worn by baseball players.
+They were inspired by warm-up jersey shirts worn by baseball players.